-With my new sublimation printer, I am able to quickly print out anything I want and sublimate or infuse it into polyester fabric or sublimation blanks.
+With my new converted sublimation Epson printer, I am able to quickly print out anything I want and sublimate or infuse it into polyester fabric or sublimation blanks.
 So it actually becomes one with the material and will never chip or peel off!

 Before I wrote this post, I was a sublimation beginner!
 I had never tried it, so don’t be scared to try.
 It really is easy and you can learn from some of my mistakes (I go over them through out the post!)